 which implies $\norm{\partial_t v^i(0)}_{2,\Ga_1} \leq \ccP_0$ since $R(0) \in H^3(\Ga_1)$.
 Note that the conclusion would not be true if we had a $\partial_3 R$ term, that is why $\al=3$ has to be treated differently.

-\begin{remark} The estimate (\ref{estimate_higher_regularity}) illustrates why we require higher regularity for the initial data on the boundary.
-We want $\partial_t v \in H^2(\Ga_1)$ in order to apply div--curl estimates, as explained in Section~\ref{section_strategy}.
+\begin{remark} The estimate (\ref{estimate_higher_regularity}) shows why we require higher regularity for the initial data on the boundary.
+We want $\partial_t v \in H^2(\Ga_1)$ in order to apply the div-curl estimates, as explained in Section~\ref{section_strategy}.
 But this would not hold even at time zero without the regularity assumption on the boundary. \end{remark}

 Differentiating (\ref{Lagrangian_bry_q}) with $\al = 3$ in time twice gives